Cooking Time:6-8 hours on Low

-For all those Seafood Lovers… you must make this, Crock Pot Fisherman’s Chioppino Stew!
+For all those Seafood Lovers… you must make this, Slow Cooker Fisherman’s Chioppino Stew!
 This recipe is from “Will” in San Francisco where he says he is lucky in that he has a choice of several really ‘sour’ tasting brands to eat with his Chioppino!
-Use your favorite seafoods in this crock pot stew.
+Use your favorite seafoods in this slow cooker stew.

-1. Place all ingredients in crock pot EXCEPT seafood.
+- Place all ingredients in slow cooker EXCEPT seafood.

 - Cover.
 Cook 6 to 8 hours on Low.

 - About 30 minutes before serving, add your selected seafood.

-4. Turn up the crock pot to High and stir occasionally (but gently).
+- Turn up the slow cooker to High and stir occasionally (but gently).

 NOTE: Serve with true sourdough bread if you can find it.
 In this case dunking your bread in the chioppino is considered perfectly good manners.